zaiisao/Documentation/en/Interactive Broadcast/screensharing_android.md

 projection.stop();
 ```

-We also provide an open-souce [Switch External Video](https://github.com/AgoraIO/Advanced-Video/blob/master/Android/sample-switch-external-video) demo project on GitHub.
-You can go to the repository to download it.
-You can try the demo and refer to the source code of the `startScreenShare` method in the [`switchVideoInputActivity.java`](https://github.com/AgoraIO/Advanced-Video/blob/master/Android/sample-switch-external-video/src/main/java/io/agora/advancedvideo/switchvideoinput/SwitchVideoInputActivity.java) file.
+We also provide an open-souce [Switch External Video](https://github.com/AgoraIO/Advanced-Video/blob/master/Android/sample-switch-external-video) demo project on GitHub that implements screen sharing.
+You can download it and refer to the source code of the `startScreenShare` method in the [`switchVideoInputActivity.java`](https://github.com/AgoraIO/Advanced-Video/blob/master/Android/sample-switch-external-video/src/main/java/io/agora/advancedvideo/switchvideoinput/SwitchVideoInputActivity.java) file.

+## Enable both screen sharing and video

+We provide an open-source [Agora-Screen-Sharing-Android](https://github.com/AgoraIO/Advanced-Video/tree/dev/win-screenshare/Screensharing/Agora-Screen-Sharing-Android) demo project on GitHub that implements screen sharing and publishing the local video stream.
+You can download it and refer to the source code.

 ## Considerations